 Associate Editor at Economic Journal

-I am Professor of Economics and Data Science at the University of Cambridge.
-I am also a Fellow of Trinity College Cambridge, and a Research Affiliate at CEPR and HCEO.
+I am Professor of Economics and Data Science at the University of Cambridge and an External Research Professor at PRIO.
+I am also a Fellow of Trinity College Cambridge, and a Research Affiliate at CEPR, HCEO, and IZA.
 I work with complex datasets and applied methodologies, including machine learning and structural modelling.
+I am a co-founder of conflictforecast.org and have conducted multiple projects with the FCDO, German Foreign Office, and IMF.
 I have published in top Economics and Political Science journals, such as American Political Science Review, Journal of European Economic Association, and Journal of Public Economics.
 My work has been featured widely across the media including The Guardian, Washington Post, the Economist, the BBC, FAZ, and Der Spiegel.
 I am listed amongst the top 1% of Economists in terms of research output in the last ten years.

 We have developed a method that forecasts fatalities from outbreaks of armed political violence up to a year in advance.
 We use a combination of unsupervised and supervised machine learning to analyze more than 5 million news articles.
 The webpage illustrates how we do this visually.
 Using out method we have recently won the ViEWS conflict prediction competition.

 We will update our page https://conflictforecast.org/ on a monthly basis to provide policymakers and researchers with quantitative armed conflict risk benchmarks.
 Our goal is to predict subtle outbreak risks in countries that don't have a recent conflict history which should, so we hope, help preventive efforts that don't rely on armed interventions.

 The Peace Dividend of Power Sharing: Quantitative Evidence on the Reduction of Political Violence through Negotiation